Minimum Cost of Living Across Canada

 Cost of Living in Saskatoon

-The cost for food in Saskatchewan is ~$362 per month.
+The monthly cost of food in Saskatchewan is ~$473 per person.

 Living Cost in Nova Scotia